Janhaviiiiiiii/Team-lost_not_found/README.md

 ## 📝 License

-This project is intended for educational and prototype purposes only.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🤝 Contributing

 We welcome contributions!
 Please feel free to submit a Pull Request.

+## 🙏 Acknowledgments

+-   Google Gemini API for powering our AI assistant
+-   Supabase for database infrastructure
+-   TensorFlow team for ML framework
+-   shadcn/ui for beautiful components